Scaphoid Fracture Specialist in Dallas, Texas

 Falling with the hand outstretched is the most common culprit of scaphoid fractures.
 Vehicle crashes and sports injuries can also cause scaphoid fractures.
 The end result of a scaphoid fracture is dependent on the location of the break in the bone and how much the bone fragments have displaced or shifted.
 Fractures occurring near the end of the bone toward the hand have the greatest blood supply and heal the best.
 Fractures located in the middle of the scaphoid or closer to the forearm sometimes have difficulty healing because the blood supply to these areas is poor.

-Scaphoid Fracture Symptoms
+Scaphoid and Wrist Fracture Symptoms

 A scaphoid fracture causes tenderness directly over the bone, known as “the anatomic snuffbox.”
 The pain may increase when the thumb is moved.
 The initial pain may decrease over days or weeks.
 Scaphoid fractures do not usually cause bruising or swelling.
 This is the main reason they are mistaken for a sprain.